Thoughts on Operational Responsibility[ for Software Engineers]

 Now, there will definitely be situations where there isn't anything you can help with.
 That's fine.
 When that happens, confirm that there isn't any other way for you to be helpful, let them know how to get ahold of you when/if your help is needed and go back to your regularly scheduled activities.

-How your software runs in production is all that matters.
+How your software runs in production matters most.

-Language, architecture, code structure, code style rules, method naming, exception handling approaches, pattern choices, testing methodologies and development/test environment setup must be all be understood as tools in service of producing reliable, performant, operable software in production which is delivering value to customers.
+Language, architecture, code structure, code style rules, method naming, exception handling approaches, pattern choices, testing methodologies, and development/test environment setup are all be tools in service of producing reliable, performant, operable, production software in production which is delivers value to customers.

 Other ideas related to this that deserve more attention at a later date